 Another great old “Sport Car” that has been in my personal collection for years is up for grabs!

 Of all of the Mk.1 “Bugeye” Sprites produced the first few hundred very early cars are very unique due to some special details that were later “upgraded” or streamlined for ease of production or cost-cutting.
-For example, the thin chrome windshield frame supported by thin body-colored posts, the additional ribbing in the body tub, and shorter top frame are all hallmarks of a true early production 1958 Bugeye.
+For example, the thin chrome windshield frame supported by thin body-colored posts, the additional ribbing in the body tub, gussets for the back deck, different rear shock mounts and radiator supports, and shorter top frame are all hallmarks of a true early production 1958 Bugeye.
 In fact, all first-year 1958 Sprites are quite sought after versus the later model years by true Sprite aficionados.

 This car is chassis number 2256, produced July 1st, 1958.

 But this little dude is even cooler than being one of the first off the line of this now 64-year old endearing and iconic sports car.
 How?
 Because it is an incredibly original, never modified, never restored car that was, again, sold new, raised in, and lived for 59 years in sunny and dry California.
 Sure, its original Cherry Red paint and red leather aren’t going to win any shows but they certainly win hearts with their visible tale of a well-loved existence that makes people just want to look at them more.
 And its original little 948cc A-Series engine is just as much of a willing and eager participant in any kind of hijinks as it was six decades ago.
 Well, at least for as much hijinks as one can get into with a robust 48 HP.